MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### September 8, Thursday

+**Today's Progress**: Began the day again with some FCC review followed by spaced-repetition with Anki before diving into some Code Wars challenges.
+Finished up with some work along the Scrimba curriculum, working on an earlier solo project that had shown up.

 ### September 7, Wednesday

 **Today's Progress**: More FCC curriculum review today, some additional work on the Scrimba path, and further review of 100Devs class 28, working further with APIs.